-If the carrying amount of the Property, Plant and Equipment and Intangible assets exceed the estimated recoverable amount, an impairment is recognized for such excess amount.
-The impairment loss is recognized as an expense in the Statement of Profit and Loss, unless the asset is carried at revalued amount, in which case any impairment loss of the revalued asset is treated as a revaluation decrease to the extent a revaluation reserve is available for that asset.
+If the carrying amount of the property, plant and equipment and intangible assets exceed the estimated recoverable amount, an impairment is recognised for such excess amount.
+The impairment loss is recognised as an expense in the Statement of Profit and Loss.

 The recoverable amount is the greater of the fair value less cost of disposal and their value in use.
-Value in use is arrived at by discounting the future cash flows to their present value based on an appropriate discount factor.
+Value in use is arrived at by discounting the future cash flows to their present value based on an appropriate discount rate that reflects current market assessments of the time value of money and the risks specific to the asset or the cash-generating unit for which the estimates of future cash flows have not been adjusted.

-When there is indication that an impairment loss recognized for an asset (other than a revalued asset) in earlier accounting periods no longer exists or may have decreased, such reversal of impairment loss is recognized in the Statement of Profit and Loss, to the extent the amount was previously charged to the Statement of Profit and Loss.
-In case of revalued assets, such reversal is not recognized.
+When there is indication that an impairment loss recognised for an asset in earlier accounting periods no longer exists or may have decreased, such reversal of impairment loss is recognised in the Statement of Profit and Loss.

-e) Financial Instruments:
+e) Financial Instruments